-Audio devices that work through phantom power are balanced audio devices.
-Hence, when using phantom power, balanced audio cables are required.
+Audio devices that work through phantom power are balanced devices.
+These devices require a balanced audio connection when using phantom power and need to use balanced audio cables.

 Balanced vs unbalanced audio quality

-Although interference can arise in either balanced or unbalanced cables, balanced cables are better at minimizing interference compared with unbalanced cables.
-Hence, balanced cables offer a better audio quality than unbalanced cables.
+Although interference can occur in either balanced or unbalanced cables, balanced cables are better at minimizing interference.
+This is why balanced cables offer better audio quality than unbalanced cables.

-Balanced cables minimize interference through the following approach:
+Balanced cables minimize interference using the following approach:

-- At the receiving end of the balanced cable connection (eg. in an audio interface), the negative signal has its phase re-inverted and added back to the positive signal, hence restoring the original signal
+- At the receiving end of the balanced cable connection (e.g., the balanced input of an audio interface), the negative signal has its phase re-inverted and added back to the positive signal, restoring the original signal

-- If interference were to develop along the cable, it’s likely to have the same effect on both signals as the positive and negative conductors are in close physical proximity (and are constructed similarly, ie. they have the same impedance), so when the negative signal is re-inverted and added to the positive signal, any common interference will cancel out
+- If interference develops along the cable, it’s likely to have the same effect on both signals since the positive and negative conductors are in close physical proximity (and are constructed similarly, i.e., they have the same impedance)—when the negative signal is re-inverted and added to the positive signal, any common interference will cancel out

 It’s worth noting that having two copies of the original signal isn’t entirely necessary for the above approach to work.
-If the negative signal wasn’t there, for instance, during phase re-inversion at the receiving end of the cable, any common interference on the negative conductor would still cancel out.
+If the negative signal wasn’t there, for instance, any common interference on the negative conductor would still cancel out during phase re-inversion at the receiving end of the cable

 Balanced XLR and TRS cables

-XLR cables are balanced cables that are popular in the audio industry.
+XLR cables are balanced cables and are popular in the audio industry.

 They have 3-pin connectors—one pin each for the positive and negative signals, and one pin for ground—and are used for connecting balanced microphones and line level signals to audio interfaces and other equipment.

-Other pin configurations are also available for XLR cables (eg. 4, 5, or 6-pin configurations), but these are mostly used in intercom, video, and lighting applications.
+Other pin configurations are also available in XLR cables (e.g., 4, 5, or 6-pin configurations), but these are mostly used in intercom, video, and lighting applications.